piaolaidelangman/spark/README.md

 only showing top 20 rows
 ```
 You can fild the .csv files(Not encrypted) in `./originData` folder.

+Please modify the path in the command according to your needs.

 ## Usage
 * inputPath: String.
 A folder contains encrypt files.